-- When to sow.
 Wildflower seed can be planted in either spring or fall.
 In colder climates, fall-seeded wildflowers will usually remain dormant until the following spring; in warmer areas, plants will germinate and start getting established before winter.

 When thinking about where to locate your wildflower meadow, consider starting with a section of your lawn that has been difficult to mow or that seems poorly suited to grass.
 Another option is to convert an overgrown flower bed.
 A sunny site is usually best.
 Most wildflower meadow seed mixes contain sun-loving varieties that require five to eight hours of direct light each day.
 Well drained soil is preferred, but if you have a problem site with overly wet or extremely dry soil, you just need to select seed varieties that are particularly suited to those conditions.

 Before seeding, mix the seed in a pail with fine-grade builder's sand, which will help ensure even coverage.
 Use four parts sand to one part seed.
 Broadcast one-half of the seed/sand mix using a handheld broadcast seeder, or by hand, using an even, sweeping motion.
 Then walk across the seedbed at right angles to the path you took before, sowing the other half of the seed.
 Sow seed rather thickly; this will help the wildflowers out-compete weeds and grasses.

 Seed that is buried too deeply will not germinate.
 Instead, simply walk across the seedbed, tamping it down with your foot.
 You can also use the head of a garden rake to ensure good contact between the seeds and the ground.
 Another option is to rent a lawn roller, a large cylinder that you fill with water and then push over the seedbed to firm it down.

-- Water and, if needed, fertilize.
 Seeds require moisture to germinate.
 You should water for an hour or so every few days until the plants are about 1 to 2 inches tall.
 After that point, water only if plants look wilted or stressed.
 Wildflowers normally grow well in average soil and don't require fertilizer.
 If your soil is nutrient-poor, however, spread an all-purpose, organic fertilizer at the same time you plant seeds.

-- Control weeds.
 If your wildflowers germinate well and grow thickly, they should choke out most weeds.
 When weeds do spring up in the midst of the wildflowers, pull them by hand before they have a chance to flower and disperse their seeds.